SC-Networks/evalanche-soap-api-connector/docs/articletemplate.md

-##### ARTICLE-TEMPLATE
+##### ARTICLE TEMPLATE

-Create an article-template
-Template should be a valid (x)html string, and will be tidy up on save
+Create an article template.
+Template should be a valid (x)html string, and will be tidied up on save

 ```